sodic/nimstuff/README.md

-# nimstuff
+# pileup
-BAM pileup engine and misc related programs
+An alternative to the BAM pileup engine provided by samtools and misc related programs